carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 Run your code with one of the given methods.

-Well shoot!
+Well, shoot!
 We're getting an error:

 ![directory error code chunk](../fig/07-path-code-error.png)